SirLefti/CloudImagePixelizer/README.md

 ## Introduction
 This project provides an interface to the image recognition systems of Microsoft Azure, Amazon Web Services and the Google Cloud Platform.
 The analysis data will be prepared to pixelize your images with no extra code needed.

-This project was developed as part of a Bachelor thesis at the [GOD mbH](https://www.god.de/), a German software developing company.
+This project was developed as part of a Bachelor thesis at the [GOD mbH](https://www.god.de/), a German software development company.
+It is available at NuGet.

 ## How to use
 First of all, you need authorized access to at least one of the cloud services mentioned above.
 If you do not have one, you can create one, they all provide a limited free access for evaluation.
 I recommend using either AWS or Google Cloud for best results.
 Azure works fine for faces, but not for license plates.